aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 Now that we updated this default argument to `redis` the `default` setting will select the `redis` store even if the `CACHE_STORE` setting is not provided in the .env file.

-At this point our `default` store setting selects the `redis` store that is using a connection named `cache` to connect to the Redis server when we use Laravels API.
+At this point our `default` store setting selects the `redis` store that is using a redis driver connection named `cache` to connect to the Redis server when we use Laravels API.

+The `cache` connection is configured in the redis driver settings in the config/database.php file which was configured in step 4.

-How that all works will be described after the next section.
+How that all works will be described in the next to last section of this article.

 ### Step 9 - Use the cache service